 There are 7 of the 17 species of penguins that regularly breed in South America.
-There are several places in South America where penguins live.
-Penguins in South America are located as north as Galapagos Islands, where Galapagos penguins live.
-Southern in the western coast of South America from mid-Chile north to Peru, Humboldt penguins can be found.
+There are several places in South America where penguins dwell.

-In the south cone of South America in both eastern and western coasts, from mid-Chile south to Tierra del Fuego and from there north to south Argentina, the Magellanic penguin can be found.
+Magellanic penguins live in the south cone of South America in both the eastern and western coasts, from mid-Chile south to Tierra del Fuego and from there north to south Argentina.

-In the Falkland Islands the Magellanic penguins can also be found, where a very large population of Gentoo Penguins live.
-Additionally, a very few King Penguins have presence.
-The Falkland Islands also host a large population of the Southern Rockhopper Penguins.
-Finally some islands around Tierra del Fuego and the nearby parts belonging to Chile hold a small population of Macaroni Penguins.
+In the Falkland Islands the Magellanic penguins can also be found, where a large population of Gentoo Penguins live.
+Additionally, a small population of King Penguins lives there.
+The Falkland Islands are also the home of a large population of Southern Rockhopper Penguins.
+Finally, some islands around Tierra del Fuego and the nearby parts belonging to Chile hold a small population of Macaroni Penguins.